-Business registration
+Business registration 3.3

-The Business Registration Ordinance requires every person (including a non-Hong Kong company) carrying on business in Hong Kong to register with the Commissioner of Inland Revenue.
-Any person who applies for registration of a non-Hong Kong company under the Companies Ordinance will be deemed to have made a simultaneous application for business registration.
+The Business Registration Ordinance requires every person (including a non-Hong Kong company) carrying on business in Hong Kong to register with the Commissioner.
+Under the one-stop registration regime, any person who applies for registration of a non-Hong Kong company under the Companies Ordinance will be deemed to have made a simultaneous application for business registration.
 The branch may also elect for the issue of a business registration certificate which is valid for one year or for three years.
 A separate business registration certificate must be obtained for each place of business and each trade name used in Hong Kong by the non-Hong Kong company.